-In the meantime you can get further advice, and supplies, from your GP or local sexual health clinic.
+In the meantime you can get further advice, and supplies, from your GP or local Family Planning Clinic.

 Will I be able to get pregnant again?

 You should be able to.
 A molar pregnancy does not affect your fertility at all and many women have gone on to have babies following a molar pregnancy.